kuddipto/My_GitHub_training/README.md

       Forked and edited a repo
       Created your own live webpage (GitHub page)
       And hopefully - realise the versatility and benefits of GitHub!! :)

+      ## My favourite animal:	Wolf
+      ### I like because: 		Hunts in a pack and can run for miles